GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 #### Request permission {: #narrow }

-Many features in the Tabs API do not require any permissions to use.
-However, in our case, we need to declare a permission to access two sensitive properties: the `title` and the `URL`.
+You can use many methods in the Tabs API without requesting any permission.
+However, we need access to the `title` and the `URL` of the tabs; these sensitive properties require permission.

-We could request `"tabs"` permission, which would allow us to see the sensitive properties of all the browser tabs.
-However, to protect user privacy, we will request narrow [host permissions][doc-match], giving us access _only_ to the title and URL of **specific sites**.
+We could request `"tabs"` permission, but this would allow access to the sensitive properties of **all** browser tabs.
+Since we are only managing tabs of a particular site, we will request narrow host permissions.

+Narrow [host permissions][doc-match] allow us to protect user privacy by granting elevated permission to **specific sites**.
+This will grant access to the `title`, and `URL` properties, as well as additional capabilities.

-Add the following code to the manifest JSON file:
+Add the following code to the `manifest.json` file:

 {% Label %}manifest.json:{% endLabel %}